Mafia (party game): Complicated roles

 Additional variations exist, sometimes with even more specialized or complicated abilities.
 There are many special roles, and many moderators design novel roles for each game.
 Some commercial variants ship with blank cards to allow this customization.
 For example, neutral factions such as the serial killer could exist (the serial killer would have to kill everyone, innocent or mafia, to win).

 Variations

 The naming of various roles, factions, and other elements of play is theme-dependent and has limitless variation.
 Common alternative themes restyle the mafia as werewolves, cultists, assassins, or witches, with other roles being renamed appropriately.

 Over the years, players have created Mafia variants that include additional rules.
 Some of these are listed here.

+Thing variant

+In the variant called "Thing", the antagonists are Things, shape-shifting aliens that can turn humans into other Things.

 Variations on the win conditions

 If there are as many mafiosi as innocents in the day-phase then a mafia victory is declared immediately, under the original Mafia rules.
 With the ability to deny a majority at an elimination vote, remaining mafiosi cannot be eliminated unless innocent/neutral killing roles exist.
 Other variants suspend this rule, and only declare the game after every member of one faction has been eliminated: this makes the game easier to explain, and to run.